About Ghosts and Gods

 Nick Hammond

-Teenage monster-child of broken-biscuit 1960s love wave, I certainly irritated too many good people before reading Zen Flesh Zen Bones.
-That inspired me to bail-out of a corporate marketing career.
+Teenage monster-child of broken-biscuit 1960s love wave, he certainly irritated too many good people before reading Zen Flesh Zen Bones.
+That inspired him to bail-out of a corporate marketing career.

-Instead, emptied my head and rescued snails, insects and worms if it seemed like the right thing to do.
+Instead, emptied head, kept things simple; and rescued stranded snails, insects and worms if it seemed like the right thing to do.

-After a few cups of tea and biscuits, I asked my new landlady if the rumours were true.
+After a few cups of tea and biscuits, he asked his new landlady if the rumours were true.
 'You hear ghosts?'

 Never felt, heard or saw a thing.